What is MVE?

-- The MVE virus is spread by the common banded mosquito, Culux annulirostris.
+- The MVE virus is spread by the common banded mosquito, Culex annulirostris.
 This mosquito breeds in fresh water and tends to be found in spring, summer and autumn around rivers, natural wetlands and irrigation waters and along coastal areas of NSW.
 The mosquito is especially common around the Murray Darling River basin areas in NSW during summer.

 - This mosquito tends to be most active at sunset and in the first few hours of the evening and again around dawn.

 - The virus infects some water bird species such as the Rufous Night Heron.
 Mosquitoes become infected by feeding on infected birds.
 An infected mosquito can then bite a human and transmit the infection.

 - People with Murray Valley encephalitis infection do not transmit the infection to other people or to mosquitoes and people with MVE infection develop long lasting immunity that is probably life-long.

 - The virus can infect animals such as horses, kangaroos and non-water birds.
 MVE cannot be passed from these animals to humans.

 Who is at risk?